-1.3 HDD Settings
+1.3 Configure HDD

 Ensure the video recorder storage media is well.
-You can install at least one HDD and initialize it.
+You can install at least one HDD and initialize it, or create a RAID and initialize it.

 1.4 Add Network Camera

 Before you can get live video or record the video files, you must add the network cameras to the connection list of the device.